 If you like to shop ’til you drop, Khan el-Khalili market is the place for you.
 The evening is a great time to explore the winding alleyways, as the weather is cooler and the ambiance is cozy.
 The market has been open since 1382 and boasts an amazing range of artisan gifts, incense, gold, and antiques.
 While you’re at the souk, be sure to check out one of Cairo’s oldest haunts, El-Fishawi cafe – established in 1797.

-After a long morning of transiting and exploring, head down to the harbor area (near the citadel) and settle down for a scrumptious fresh seafood feast at any local restaurant.
+After a long morning of transferring and exploring, head down to the harbor area near the citadel.
+Sit down for a scrumptious fresh seafood feast at any local restaurant.
 If you’re feeling adventurous, head to the seafood market yourself to stock up on the freshest catch of the day.
 Simply take your catch to one of the grills located next to the market, pay a cooking fee, and enjoy.
 You will be gobsmacked by the tantalizing tastes of fresh Mediterranean seafood, finished with a generous squeeze of lemon.

 Consider checking out some of Cairo’s nightlife after arriving back from your day trip.
 Whether you want to hit the dance floor or wind down over a wine, coffee, or a shisha, there’s something to suit everyone.

 For a relaxing evening out, head to one of Zamalek’s famous bars and lounges.
 Try Crimson for rooftop views and delectable food, or Mezcal for eclectic Latin-Egyptian fusion.
 This list of the best bars in Cairo has a number of selections.
 For a cultural evening out, there are many alternative events like belly dancing, Sufi music, or photography exhibitions.

-Before jetting off to Luxor, grab a quick ful breakfast from one of Cairo’s beloved breakfast eateries like Ne3ma or Alaa.
+Before jetting off to Luxor, grab a quick ful breakfast from one of Cairo’s beloved eateries like Ne3ma or Alaa.
 You have a big day of traveling ahead, so make sure to fill up!
-To travel to Luxor, you can opt for a simple one hour flight, or buckle up for a 7-hour adventure on the train or with a private driver or our 7 day Luxor, Aswan, and Cairo package tour.
+For Luxor travel, you can opt for a simple hour flight, or buckle up for a 7-hour adventure on the train.
+Or take a private driver or our 7 day Luxor, Aswan, and Cairo package tour.

 As the sun sets on Luxor, head down to Luxor Temple, a mesmerizing complex constructed in 1400 BC.
 With the cobblestones glowing and the Nile lit up, settle into your first night in Upper Egypt.
 After the light show, head to Sofra Restaurant & Cafe, located in downtown Luxor.
 Complete with antique tilework and delectable rooftop views of the Nile, their takes on classic Egyptian fare are unbeatable.